The Entrepreneur Series: Jennifer J. Artistry Makeup Artist

 How did you get started with doing makeup?

 I was never into makeup.
 During my teenage years, I was a tomboy.
-The trends of the ’90s (the baggy clothes, sneakers, and oversized coats) identified my personal style.
+The trends of the ’90s (baggy clothes, sneakers, and oversized coats) identified my personal style.
 However, I was always into eyebrows.
 Growing up, I was an artist, and my mom bought me sketchbooks where I would draw eyes with amazing eyebrows.
-Fast forward to my mid-twenties, I became obsessed with my one friend’s eyebrows, and she gave me the products she used to fill in her eyebrows.
+Fast forward to my mid-twenties, I became obsessed with my friend’s eyebrows, and she gave me the products she used to fill in her eyebrows.
 I practiced mastering my eyebrows until they were perfect, and I slowly started playing around with more makeup.
 I used to experiment with different looks, and eventually, women were asking me if I was a makeup artist.
-I always denied that answer until I ultimately was flooded with requests to do makeup on friends and family.
-I figured it was my calling because it allowed me to express myself creatively, and I was naturally good at it.
+I always denied that answer until I was flooded with requests to do makeup on friends and family.
+It was my calling because it allowed me to express myself creatively, and I was naturally good at it.

 What exactly does a MUA do?